-Perfectly sized for travel, this duffel converts into a backpack and opens like a suitcase, but a few design flaws keep it from being a must-have for short trips
+Perfectly sized for travel, this carry-on sized duffel converts into a backpack and opens like a suitcase, but a few design flaws keep it from being a must-have for short trips

 Opens like a suitcase

-That main zone is expandable using a zipper all the way around, and there are compression straps that keep the whole TRACTO tight.
+That main zone is expandable using a zipper all the way around, and the compression straps should keep the whole TRACTO tight.
 However, they don’t.
 Not really.
 As well as being an absolute pain to use (there’s nothing to tug on!), they just don’t fasten very tightly.
-Worse, the zippers that close that main compartment and within the zone of those compression straps, so it’s difficult to interact with your bag once it’s packed.
+Worse still, the zippers that close that main compartment are within the zone of those compression straps, so it’s difficult to interact with your bag once it’s packed.
 It’s just not made for convenience.

 A great concept, but the TRACTO is a little rough around the edges to be considered a go-to bag for overnight and short trips.